mmashimo/cMoon/README.md

 - Quick way of getting "help": **./cMoon -h**.
 This will give you all the options.

+- Current version (0.2) displays (more like dumps) all calculations.
+This could be overwhelming.
+To limit the output, use:

+>**./cMoon -m** for moon phase calculations.

+>**./cMoon -r** for moon-rise/sun-rise calculations.

+>**./cMoon -s** for sunrise/sunset calculations.

 - Getting LAT-LONG to computation.
-I am sure you are not in New Hampshire so you will need to specify your 'location'.
-LAT-LONG is WAAS, so this means that LAT defaults to "N" (positive LAT) and LONG "E" is positive - in NH, default location is LAT 42.81751 LONG -71.2781.
-A random elevation of 400-feet is set.
+Unless you are in southern New Hampshire, you will want to specify your 'location'.
+LAT-LONG coordinates are in decimal-degrees.
+LAT defaults to "N" (positive LAT) and LONG to "E" (positive LONG).
+Default location (until I can get the INI file setup) is LAT 42.81751, LONG -71.2781.
 You can change this by:

 > **./cMoon --latlong LAT.dddd -LONG.dddd --zone -5**  (note: "-" can be replaced with "W" - think it works.
-Decimal degrees)
+Decimal degrees.
+Elevation is not settable, yet - working on that).

-- If you want to specify the date/time: **./cMoon YYYY-MM-DD hh:mm:ss**  (note: date uses "-" and time uses ":").
+- If you want to specify the date/time (instead of "now"): **./cMoon YYYY-MM-DD hh:mm:ss**  (note: date uses "-" and time uses ":").
 You can also use Julian date/time: **./cMoon JD.ddddd** (where "." is the differentiator)

+- If you want to see all the internal calculations (but why?), you can put verbose mode:

+> **./cMoon -vA** to get all debug levels exposed.
+For help on debug mode, use **--help verbose**